 That isn't just a fancy way of saying that we become willing to tolerate something that we may have yelled about before, although that will sometimes be

-interaction.
 Or we may realize that her jacket on the floor isn't nearly as important as how she treats her sister.
-Or we may begin to see our
+Or we may begin to see our child's strong will

-child's strong will as a positive trait, and find better ways to partner with her.
-None of these positive responses is possible if we don't start
+as a positive trait, and find better ways to partner with her.
+None of these positive responses is possible if we don't start by managing our

 But what if your child is stuck in a counter-productive pattern and really does need to change?
 Your own emotional self-regulation is still the key to